sean-smith/spack-tutorial/workshop/content/spack/02-cloud9.md

 ![Cloud9](/images/cloud9.png)

+Cloud9 is a powerful Integrated Development Environment where you can write, run, and debug code via your browser.
+Cloud9 provides the software and tooling needed for dynamic programming languages including JavaScript, Python, PHP, Ruby, Go, and C++.
+Visit the [AWS Cloud9 Features page](https://aws.amazon.com/cloud9/details/) for more information.

 {{% notice info %}}
-**Pro Tip:** To get this awesome black theme click on the <i class="fas fa-cog"></i>  icon in the upper right and click "Themes" on the prefences pane, and select "Jett"
+**Pro Tip:** To get this awesome black theme click on the <i class="fas fa-cog"></i>  icon in the upper right and click "Themes" on the prefences pane, and select "Jett":
 ![Cloud9](/images/theme.png)
 {{% /notice %}}

-Cloud9 is a powerful Integrated Development Environment where you can write, run, and debug code via your browser.
-Cloud9 provides the software and tooling needed for dynamic programming languages including JavaScript, Python, PHP, Ruby, Go, and C++.
-Visit the [AWS Cloud9 Features page](https://aws.amazon.com/cloud9/details/) for more informatiom.

 ## 2. Connect to the HPC Environment